KindXiaoming/QHMC/README.md

 # QHMC
 Quantum-inspired Hamiltonian Monte Carlo

-The codes belong to the experiment section of this QHMC paper.

-The codes are implemented in MATLAB and PYTHON.
+The codes belong to the experiment section of this QHMC paper, and are implemented in MATLAB and PYTHON.

 <h2>MATLAB</h2>